ffretv/ffretv/README.md

 I still have projects that are built around 0.28 so I will continue that until I'm comfortble moving to the next release on those specfic projects.
 That being said, both 29.X and 31pre have been great for me in my testing.
 I expect to move to 29.x or just skip forward to 31pre with most all my projects soon.
 Keep in mind now I'm detached from upstream ast 31pre, and I will likely stay here for a bit between 0.28.X and <31pre.

+Git Commentary:
-Once I get these repo here like I want it I will start bringing in and testing my other projects where I use mythtv as branches here.
+*Once I get these repo here like I want it I will start bringing in and testing my other projects where I use mythtv as branches here.
 I can already tell now that I'm serious about learning the full git system, this is going to save me a huge amount of data and time in the future.
 It's a pretty sweet IDE like system, and yeah I know whom made it orginally.
-Still its a great setup and I'm glad to FINALLY BE using it better.
+Still its a great setup and I'm glad to FINALLY BE using it better.*